 A0457 Performance Arts (2):'Performing Arts' is an umbrella term, which contains wide definitions.
 This module can be divided into two sections: Euro-American contemporary theatre and Asian theatre.
 Images, videos, play texts and theatrical exercises will be applied as materials to introduce intercultural performing arts to the students.
 In addition to introducing various performing forms, the students will also be asked to conduct a theatre piece in order to further understand the making of theatrical works.

-A0544 Basic Elements in Music (2/2) Music plays an important role in our life.
+A0544 Introduction to Music (2): Music plays an important role in our life.
 It enhances our perspectives in aesthetics and spirituality.
 In order to appreciate music, we need to understand its core elements.
-This course aims at introducing basic elements that appear in all kinds of music.
+This course aims to introduce basic elements that appear in all kinds of music.
 Students will be able to analyze music and develop a more critical ear while listening to music.

-T2014 The Art of calligraphy (2/2) This course introduces different applications of traditional calligraphy to arts.
+T2014 The Art of the Application of SHU-FA (2): This course introduces different applications of traditional calligraphy to the arts.

 T2016 The Basic Sketch Skill of Model Art (2): The content of this course is not only a technical of drawing, but also including other abilities training, such as: to recall our sensibility to things, to think independently, judgment to beauty, aesthetic literacy, flexibility in using media, and etc., besides, to take into account to the content and skill of a works, and to realize the progression of mind and thought of an artist while a creative activity is in processing.

 T2104 The Art of Piano (2): This course will introduce the beauty of piano music, various styles